Robert Davi: Personal life

-Davi has been married four times having been divorced three times.
-His first marriage was to Jan Borenstein, the marriage lasted from 1970 to 1980.
-His second marriage was to Jeri McBride which lasted from 1980 to 1990, they had one son, Sean Christian Davi who was born in 1981.
-His third marriage was to Christine Bolster which lasted from 1990 to 2019.
-They have four children together, their first daughter, Ariana Marie Davi who was born on April 3, 1990, followed by a second daughter, Frances Davi who was born in 1992.
-They also had twins, their third daughter, Isabella and one son, Nicolas Edward Davi who were born on January 11, 2001.
-Davi married his fourth wife Diana Davi in 2019 and they have a daughter, Gabriela Nicole Davi who was born later that year.
+Davi was married to Jan Borenstein from 1970 to 1980.
+His second marriage was to Jeri McBride from 1980 to 1990; they had one son.
+His next marriage was to Christine Bolster in 1990, which ended in 2019.
+They have four children together.
+Davi married Diana Davi in 2019, and they have a daughter.
+He is a recipient of the George M. Estabrook Distinguished Service Award from the Hofstra University Alumni Association, has served on the Steering Committee for George Washington University’s Homeland Security Policy Institute, and is a past recipient of the Man of the Year Award from the Los Angeles FBI.

 Politics

-He is an outspoken political conservative, often speaking at Republican Party gatherings.
+Davi is a political conservative, often speaking at Republican Party gatherings.
 He has been invited to comment on numerous political shows and backed John McCain during his presidential campaign.
 He narrated several film montages that aired during the 2008 Republican National Convention.
 Davi has spoken at numerous Conservative Political Action Conferences in Washington, D.C.
 He was a frequent guest on Fox News's late-night satire program Red Eye w/ Greg Gutfeld.
-Davi endorsed Donald Trump in the 2016 U.S. presidential election, and again in 2020.
+Davi endorsed Donald Trump in the 2016 U.S. presidential election, again in 2020, and again in 2024.

+He has issued statements supporting fellow conservative celebrities, including Jon Voight, as well as statements advocating civility between those of different political views.